u2d-ai/msaBase/docs/usage.md

 ## Usage

-msaCore contains various TODO ...
+msaBase contains various TODO ...

 Once you have an instance of msaCore just use it the following way: